-- (1) Perspectives were secured from the CDPHP leadership via one-on-one interviews to gather themes and key ideas to inform the external partners' assessment and to inform the broader planning process for the state's chronic disease strategic plan. - (2) The Blueprint Collaborative and OnStrategy conducted individual interviews with 40 partners across 29 organizations and one group interview with the Nevada Statewide Coalition Partnership, which included 11 partners across nine organizations.
-Additional organizations and partners were invited to participate but did not respond.
+- (1) Perspectives were secured from the CDPHP leadership via one-on-one interviews to gather themes and key ideas to inform the External Partners' assessment and to inform the broader planning process for the state's chronic disease strategic plan. - (2) The Blueprint Collaborative and OnStrategy conducted individual interviews with 40 partners across 29 organizations and one group interview with the Nevada Statewide Coalition Partnership, which included 11 partners across nine organizations.
+Additional organizations and partners were invited to participate but were unable to participate or did not respond.